CHAPTER 5 - BINDING

 Figure: A review of thermodynamic cycles - linked equilibria - other examples

-Many proteins are found in aggregated states biologically.
+Many proteins are found in aggregated states and have quaternary structure.
 Hemoglobin consists of two alpha and two beta monomers (or protomers) which assemble to produce the biologically relevant heterotetrameric protein.
 As we discussed in Chapter 5A - Reversible Binding I, a given monomer can self aggregate to form homooligomers (dimers, trimers, tetramers, or Mn).
 The polymers display symmetry with respect to the geometric arrangement of the subunits.
 Symmetry, as we have just seen, is an important component of the MWC model.
-Most oligomeric proteins contain protomers symmetrically arranged.
+Most oligomeric proteins contain protomers that are symmetrically arranged.
 What mechanism determines whether a monomeric protein forms a homooligomer?
 Why do they stop at a certain n value?
 Can proteins be engineered to do so?
 If mutation can induce oligomer formation, then fewer mutations would be required to produce a symmetric oligomer from subunits since fewer mutations would be required as a single mutation in a single monomer would be represented n times in a single oligomer of n monomers.
 This fact probably underlies the reason that oligomers display exquisite symmetry.
 Hence a basic knowledge of symmetry of protein oligomers is necessary.

 In the study of small molecules, chemists describe symmetry through the use of mathematical symmetry operations and elements, which find great use in analysis of structure and in molecular spectroscopy.
 These concepts are usually first encountered in physical and inorganic chemistry classes.
 A symmetry operation is a movement of an object like a molecule that leads to an identical, superimposable molecule..
 Each operation has a symmetry element (point, line, or plane) about which the motion occurs.
 Some examples are shown below: